Jangaon district

-Janagaon district is a district in the middle of the Indian state of Telangana.
+Jangaon district is a district in the middle of the Indian state of Telangana.
 The district shares boundaries with Suryapet, Yadadri, Warangal, Hanamkonda, Siddipet and Mahabubabad districts.

 Geography

 The district is spread over an area of 2027 km2.

 History

 Jangaon District was formed on 11 October 2016, Jangaon is made as the district headquarters along with 21 newly formed district in Telangana.
 Warangal district was divided into five districts: Warangal Urban district (now Hanamkonda district), Warangal Rural district (now Warangal district), Jangaon district, Jayashankar district and Mahabubabad district.
 The Jangaon district was formed with mostly old Jangaon Revenue division except Maddur, Cherial and Newly formed Komuravelli Mandals which were transferred to newly formed Siddipet district, Ghanpur and Zaffergadh from Warangal Revenue division and Gundala of Nalgonda district were merged with Jangaon district.
 Gundala was later transferred to Yadadri Bhuvanagiri district.
 The Telugu poet Bammera Pothana was born in the village of Bammera in Jangoan in 1450 AD.